-As shown in Section~\ref{sec:persona_suppress_res}, payoff-aligned behavior in Tragedy-dominant scenarios emerges almost exclusively when both persona framing is removed and explicit payoff information is provided simultaneously (Fig.~\ref{fig:nash_rates}).
-All models achieve near-zero Nash in Tragedy-dominant scenarios without personas but with hidden payoffs.
-Only Qwen models with visible payoffs and no personas achieve substantial Nash attainment.
-This dual requirement reveals that strategic capabilities are fragile, and aligns with prior work showing that LLMs frequently fail to optimize payoffs in game-theoretic settings despite access to relevant information~\cite{duan_2024_gtbench,fan_2023_rational_players_game_theory,jia2025llmstrategicreasoningagentic,zheng_2025_beyond_nash_bounded_rationality}.
+As shown in Section~\ref{sec:persona_suppress_res}, payoff-aligned behavior in Tragedy-dominant scenarios requires both persona removal and explicit payoff information (Fig.~\ref{fig:nash_rates}).
+All models reach near-zero Nash attainment in Tragedy-dominant scenarios when payoffs are hidden and personas are removed.
+Only Qwen models reach substantial Nash attainment, and only under visible payoffs with no personas.
+Strategic capabilities are fragile: LLMs frequently fail to optimize payoffs in game-theoretic settings even with access to relevant information \cite{duan_2024_gtbench,fan_2023_rational_players_game_theory,jia2025llmstrategicreasoningagentic,zheng_2025_beyond_nash_bounded_rationality}.

+Figure~\ref{fig:equilibrium_selection} shows this pattern for the Qwen models.
+Under the first three conditions, over 99\% of outcomes are Green Transition.
+Under Visible Payoff + No Persona, 39.6\% of Qwen-7B outcomes and 88.6\% of Qwen-32B outcomes shift to Tragedy of the Commons.

-The effect of making payoffs explicit also depends on scenario structure.
-Figure~\ref{fig:nash_rates} shows that visible payoffs improve equilibrium attainment only when personas are removed, and primarily for Qwen models.
-In Green-dominant scenarios, the same intervention disrupts coordination rather than enabling it.
-This implies that persona presence and payoff visibility cannot be treated as independent design decisions, as their combination determines whether a system behaves as a payoff-aligned strategic actor or a role-driven actor.
-This aligns with prior evidence that contextual framing and information presentation critically shape LLM behavior in strategic tasks~\cite{lore_etal_2024_strategic_behavior_framing,duan-etal-2024-reta,xu_2024_magic_multiagent_rationality,agashe_2025_llm_coordination}.
+The effect of making payoffs explicit depends on scenario structure.
+Visible payoffs improve equilibrium attainment only when personas are removed, and only for Qwen models (Fig.~\ref{fig:nash_rates}).
+In Green-dominant scenarios, the same intervention disrupts coordination.
+Persona presence and payoff visibility interact: their combination determines whether a system produces payoff-aligned strategic behavior or role-consistent responses.
+Contextual framing and information presentation shape LLM behavior in strategic tasks \cite{lore_etal_2024_strategic_behavior_framing, xu2024magic}.

-This has implications for evaluation and auditing: conclusions about model capability may depend on representational choices, consistent with broader findings that black-box evaluations can be insufficient for understanding model behavior~\cite{casper_2024_blackbox_audits,mahomed_etal_2024_auditing_gpt_guardrails}.
-More broadly, behavior in multi-agent LLM systems emerges from the interaction between model, prompt, and environment, rather than from any single component in isolation~\cite{guo_2024_multiagents_survey,tran_2025_multiagent_collaboration_survey}.
+Conclusions about model capability depend on representational choices: black-box evaluations miss the interaction between persona framing and payoff visibility that determines behavior \cite{casper_2024_blackbox_audits,mahomed_etal_2024_auditing_gpt_guardrails}.
+Behavior in multi-agent LLM systems emerges from the interaction between model, prompt, and environment \cite{guo2024large,tran2025multi}.